-- 1. In the Uyuni Web UI, navigate to Content Lifecycle > Projects, and select the project you want to build. - 2.
-Review the attached sources and filters, and click [Build]. - 3.
+- 1. In the Uyuni Web UI, navigate to Content Lifecycle > Projects, and select the project you want to build. - Make sure you have the environment available before building the project. - 2.
+Review the attached sources and filters, and click Build - 3.
 Provide a version message to describe the changes or updates in this build. - 4.
 You can monitor build progress in the Environment Lifecycle section.